darioriverat/cloud-messaging-cli/README.md

 - All messages are automatically acknowledged after processing
 - Use Ctrl+C to stop listening early
 - Make sure your service account has the necessary Pub/Sub permissions
+- Currently supports Google Cloud Pub/Sub, with plans to support other cloud messaging services